-Where should I stay in the Maldives with a baby aka the best Maldives hotels for families.
+Where should I stay in the Maldives with a baby aka the best Maldives resort with baby.

 Another family friendly but a higher end luxury resort is Soneva Fushi

 And our final pick is the beautiful and family friendly resort Constance Haleveli.

 What to Pack for the Maldives with infant

 If you are travelling to the Maldives with infant in toddler in tow here is the run down of everything we found useful during our Maldives with a baby stay: